jaimesongg/SQL/README.md

-# SQL with Andy the Analyst on YouTube
+# MySQL with Andy the Analyst on YouTube